-University of California philosophy professor John Searle introduced a taxonomy of "speech acts" based on the roles that different statements play in getting things done.
+University of California philosophy professor John Searle introduced a taxonomy of "speech acts" based on the roles different statements play in getting things done.
 Directives attempt to induce the listener to do something; they include requests and commands.
-Declarations are authorized pronouncements such as when a boss fires a subordinate.
+Declarations are authorized pronouncements, such as when a boss fires a subordinate.
 Assertives make a claim of truth (or belief).
-And Commissives (related to commitment) bind the speaker to a future course of action and include not only promises but also offers (I will do this if you accept) and counteroffers (I can't do that but could do this).
-Applying this linguistic framework to the corporate context, Searle's colleague (and former student) Fernando Flores showed that productivity suffers in proportion to a lack of understanding of these fundamentalyet not commonly understood-communication principles.
-He makes a compelling case that requests and promises are the basic units of coordination in commercial organizations, and assertives should be used primarily to clarify those requests and promises.1
+And Commissives (related to commitment) bind the speaker to a future course of action and include not only promises but also offers (I will do this if you accept) and counteroffers (I can't do that, but I could do this).

+Applying this linguistic framework to the corporate context, Searle's colleague and former student Fernando Flores showed that productivity suffers in proportion to a lack of understanding of these fundamental, yet not commonly understood, communication principles.
+He makes a compelling case that requests and promises are the basic units of coordination in commercial organizations, and assertives should be used primarily to clarify those requests and promises.

-Whether conscious of it or not, through their acts of speech, employees weave a complex web of requests, commitments, assertions, and declarations that affect a company's ability to succeed.
+Whether conscious of it or not, through speaking, employees weave a complex web of requests, commitments, assertions, and declarations that affect a company's ability to succeed.

-Fortune 500 Management Consultant and former MIT professor Fred Kofman believes that relationships are the basis of how we actually get things done in business.2 Building on the work of Searle and Flores, Kofman argues that the level of consciousness we bring to the process of making and fulfilling promises not only impacts the work itself and the trust in our relationships, but also reflects and defines our integrity as individuals.3
+Fortune 500 management consultant and former MIT professor Fred Kofman believes relationships are the basis for how we actually get things done in business.
+Building on the work of Searle and Flores, Kofman argues that the level of consciousness we bring to the process of making and fulfilling promises not only impacts the work itself and the trust in our relationships, but it also reflects and defines our integrity as individuals.

-This Committed Action Supplement draws from Sull, Searle, Flores, Kofman, and others to provide a powerful practice that can be used to weave together trade-offs, disciplined process, and personal productivity into an efficient, coherent execution system.
+This final section of the module draws from Sull, Searle, Flores, Kofman, and others to provide a powerful practice to weave together trade-offs, disciplined process, and personal productivity into an efficient, coherent execution system.